 Take a boat tour

 A boat trip is one of the best ways to discover this beautiful coastline with its rugged cliffs, turquoise water and colorful fishing villages.
-The ferries run frequently from the ports of La Spezia, Portovenere and Levanto to the Cinque Terre, from 1st of April until 1st of November.
+The ferries run frequently from the ports of La Spezia, Portovenere and Levanto to the Cinque Terre, from the end of March until 1st of November each year.
 The ferry doesn't stop in Corniglia, since this is the only village without water access.
 For more information, prices and timetable: Boat excursions.

 We recommend you to buy a one day ticket or a half day ticket, which allows you to take unlimited boats and hop on and off where you like.
 With this ticket you can also reach Portovenere, which is a hidden gem in the Gulf of Poets near La Spezia.
 Stroll around the old town and enjoy the amazing view of the island Palmaria from the castle.
 Don't miss the small shop Bajeicò, a pesto shop selling delicious freshly made basil-based sauce and related products like fresh pasta.